-The objective of this course is to give the student a basic understanding of the significance of structure in determining
+The objective of this course is to give the student a basic understanding of the significance of structure in determining the useful properties of materials.
+Topics include: mechanical properties; property transformations; thermal properties; wear; corrosion.

 Fall semester - 3 lecs and 2 labs